 Wallis and Futuna Weather in August

-August in Wallis and Futuna LINK#TT064 is one of the most pleasant times to visit, with sunny days, lower rainfall and comfortably warm conditions typical of the drier season.
+August in Wallis and Futuna is one of the most pleasant times to visit, with sunny days, lower rainfall and comfortably warm conditions typical of the drier season.
+There are even a few cultural events to inject a piece of Polynesia into your visit.

-The islands remain lush and green, and the relaxed atmosphere with fewer visitors makes August ideal for travellers seeking a peaceful South Pacific escape with excellent conditions for sightseeing and nature experiences.
+The islands remain lush and green, and the relaxed atmosphere with few visitors makes August ideal for travellers seeking a peaceful South Pacific escape, far from the busy tropical destinations you might be used to.

 Before we jump into this weather guide for August, be sure to bookmark Wallis & Futuna Weather, Seasons & Climate + Wallis & Futuna Weather by Month, as well as The Best Time to Visit Wallis & Futuna: A Month-by-Month Guide for more advice.